juliafbuckley/juliafbuckley/README.md

 ### But you can call me Jules.
 I'm a full stack software engineer and '22 grad from the University of Notre Dame.
 I'm passionate about programming, sports, meaningful conversations, and learning new things.

-:woman_technologist: I'm currently working as a jack-of-all-trades SWE @ Publicis Sapient in NYC, where I'm designing an efficient web scraping solution that can transform retail site data into a Salesforce Commerce Cloud site.
+<span style="font-size:100px;">:woman_technologist:</span> I'm currently working as a jack-of-all-trades SWE @ Publicis Sapient in NYC, where I'm designing an efficient web scraping solution that can transform retail site data into a Salesforce Commerce Cloud site.
 I've also done web development with React and Java Spring Boot.

 :school: I'm excited about my current personal project, you should check it out!